Airtable-Labs/upsert-examples/data_source_examples/workday/using_airtable.js/README.md

 # Using RaaS and Airtable.js to Import Workday Data into Airtable

 This example demonstrates how to use Workday RaaS to export data from Workday and Airtable's REST API to import that data into Airtable using [Airtable.js](https://github.com/airtable/airtable.js/).

-Alternatively, you can use [Airtable Automations](https://support.airtable.com/hc/en-us/articles/360050974153-Automations-overview) with [Run a Script action](https://support.airtable.com/hc/en-us/articles/360051792333) which is detailed at the bottom of this README.

 #### ？What is Workday?
 Workday delivers user and administrative tools across financials, HR, planning, talent, payroll, analytics, and more.